 The Scarecrow Festival has been running since 2002 in Flamstead and as the festival has grown, the initial planning, capital and the infrastructure required to run the festival has increased substantially.
 The festival is run for charity and is planned and staffed entirely by volunteers, predominantly from the village community.

-Last year, it cost the organising charity, Friends of St Leonards, a significant amount to put on the three-day Scarecrow Festival event, not to mention the substantial time commitment for three days and beyond of over 50 volunteers to plan and run the event, and the time of over 100 villagers who spent hours making their Scarecrow for the public’s enjoyment.
+in 2018, it cost the organising charity, Friends of St Leonards, a significant amount to put on the three-day Scarecrow Festival event, not to mention the substantial time commitment for three days and beyond of over 50 volunteers to plan and run the event, and the time of over 100 villagers who spent hours making their Scarecrow for the public’s enjoyment.

 Given the amount of time, effort, resources it takes for the village and it’s residents to plan and put on the festival, we feel that the requesting of suggested donations in return for the village’s hard work is no longer a financially viable or sustainable way for the festival to run.